 Does that mean it is impossible for most people to achieve financial security?
 No!
 It is entirely possible to build wealth on a much smaller income.
 Building wealth is more about what you save than what you spend.

 As you build wealth over time, the savings will add up.
-However, if you spend your entire salary then you will not build wealth at all.
+However, if you spend your entire salary, then you will not build wealth at all.
 Let’s say you earn $100,000 but spend your entire paycheck.

 Are you really better off than someone that earns $50,000 but is able to save $10,000 each year?
 In the long term, the answer is no. Although you may enjoy the luxury of a ‘rich’ life, they will enjoy the financial stability to make retirement a reality.

-How to build wealth without earning six-figures
+How to build wealth without earning a 6 figure salary

-Find your reason
+1. Find your reason

 Building wealth is a long-term endeavor.
-It will not happen overnight and you will need to work hard to achieve it.
+It will not happen overnight, and you will need to work hard to achieve it.
 Many times, you will need to say no to your immediate wants in order to fund your long-term goals.

 This might mean eating more meals at home, forgoing a shopping spree, or choosing to drive an older car.
 These are all perfectly reasonable in the pursuit of a goal.
 However, without a goal in mind, it can be a struggle to stay on track.

-Pay off debt
+2. Pay off debt